plasticuproject/cleverbotfree/README.md

 removed their free API in place of a tiered subscription API service. <br />
 cleverbotfree is a free alternative to that API that uses a headless Firefox <br />
 browser to communicate with their chatbot application.
 You can use this module <br />
-to create applications/bots that send and recieve messages to the Cleverbot <br />
+to create applications/bots that send and receive messages to the Cleverbot <br />
 chatbot application <br />